 EMLEY MOOR TV MAST 330M (1,048FT)

 Dominating the West Yorkshire skyline and visible over a wide area, Emley Moor TV mast is the daddy of them all.
-Not only is it the tallest freestanding structure in Yorkshire, but also the UK.
-It is also the 4th tallest tower in the EU and the 23rd biggest in the world.
+Not only is it the tallest freestanding structure in Yorkshire, but also the UK, the 4th tallest tower in the EU and the 23rd biggest in the world.
 The current mast was completed in April 1971, after the previous one fell down in 1969 due the weight of melting ice.
 This one was even taller, standing at 1265ft and had to be supported by guy ropes.
 Its height though is a necessity, as it must transmit TV and radio signals over the biggest county in t’land and beyond.
 Although the mast is closed to the public, those few who are lucky enough to got to the top of the Emley Moor mast have a seven minute journey in a lift before they get to the top.
 Needless to say you need a head for heights!

 Cover photo image: Steve Partridge geograph wikipedia creative commons